 The activity fee is charged each semester for Non-degree, Master of Arts in Theology, M.A.B.C., and M.Div. students.
 A married couple who are both students is charged only one fee per semester.
-The activity fee covers services such as the Fall Student Picnic, the Spring Student Banquet, and the student lounge.
+The activity fee covers services such as the Spring Student Banquet, and the student lounge.